Northern Scientific Training Program (NSTP)

 For More Information

-Be enrolled in a degree program at a Canadian university.
+Be enrolled in a degree program at a Canadian university or Northern post-secondary institution

-Students supported by training funds must be Canadian citizens or permanent residents.
+- Students must be Canadian citizens or permanent residents.

 Supported fields of research